kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cur-setup.md

 While you wait, update the following configuration files:

 * Update your *cloud-integration.json* file by providing a `projectID` value, which will be the AWS payer account number where the CUR is located and where the Kubecost primary cluster is running.
-* Update your *iam-payer-account-cur-athena-glue-s2-access.json* file by replacing all instances of `CUR_BUCKET_NAME` to he name of the bucket you created for CUR data.
+* Update your *iam-payer-account-cur-athena-glue-s2-access.json* file by replacing all instances of `CUR_BUCKET_NAME` to the name of the bucket you created for CUR data.

 ### Step 3: Setting up Athena